Har Swarup: Publications and achievements

 Har Swarup focused his attention from descriptive to experimental, and from experimental to molecular biology.
 His researches in molecular embryology, RNA, DNA, and mitochondria in oogenesis and embryogenesis led him to the discovery of 'ringed polysome figures' and marked alternations in the energy-yielding processes of egg during differentiation.
 His work in limnology, fish growth and metabolism considerably helped develop fisheries, especially aqua-culture, in India.
 Dr. Har Swarup occupied more than 50 academic positions in various capacities, to name a few, General Secretary of Zoological Society (1962), Sectional President of Indian Science Congress, Bangalore (1971), Chairman of Indo-American Conference of Biologists (1973), President of Ichthyological Society of India (1979–80). pdf.
 Founder President of Academy of BioScience (since 1976).
 Founder President of Vigyan Shodh Bharti (since 1978), President of International Society of Tropical Ecology (1973–76) and Founder President of M.P.
 Vigyan Academy (1980).
 He had been the author of English Hindi Biological Glossary of Scientific Terms and been on the Editorial Boards of seventeen scientific journals in India and abroad including BioResearch and the NCERT publications was.
 He took keen interest in protection of the environment and wildlife as the Honorary Chief Warden of Wildlife for life nominated by the M.P.
 Government.
 It was in 1977 that he was appointed as Vice-Chancellor of Jiwaji University, Gwalior where he worked incessantly and with tremendous passion to help set up the Tansen Academy, Family Planning Association of India, the National Adult Literacy Mission and to develop science education and research not only for the state of Madhya Pradesh but for the whole country and to raise these to world standards until his untimely demise on 25 April 1981.

-Inspiration to others

-Besides being a teacher and scientist of the highest international repute, he was a great humanitarian and always helped those who were economically backward and physically challenged.
-He was courteous with formidable charm but beneath the soft-spoken and gentle persona was a gritty individual, who often had to fight hard for his ideals and ideas to inspire a whole new generation of youth and science researchers and teachers and on popular demand the Chief Minister of Madhya Pradesh instituted an Award in his Memory.
-When his followers and students were facing difficulties in life, he used to say that struggle is the sauce of life, that they must develop strength of character by endurance and by constantly facing and conquering hardships.
-His courage and creativity, zeal and wisdom have indeed raised the standards of higher education, research and science in post independent India.